09 – 12 Maret 2020 | Rp 8.500.000/ peserta di Bandung

 Bambang Pamudji, B.Sc.,SE. has much real experiences, he is former Senior Health and Safety staff at PT.
 Pupuk Sriwidjaja,PUSRI(Urea Fertilizer Manufacturer) Palembang.
 He was born in Pasuruan East Java, 14 March 1950.
 He got his B.Sc in Public Health from APK Surabaya in 1971 and was graduated from Economic Management Sriwidjaja University, UNSRI, Palembang in 1996.
 He has certificates in Health, Safety, and Environment (HSE) from Depnakertrans RI/Institutions and Universities in Indonesia, institutions and Universities in UK, and National Safety Council.
 Experienced in setting up Health and Safety Management System documentation and its application.
 Experienced internal lead auditor SMK3 in PT.
 Pupuk Sriwidjaja, and External lead auditor SMK3 for Indonesian Association Fertilizer Producer.
 He has been teaching industrial training classes for many classes related to topics of his competencies, HSE.
 Many participants from many companies in Indonesia have participated in his training classes.

-Bandung (Golden Flower, Banana Inn, Amaroossa, Serela, Gino Feruci), Grand Setiabudi, De Java
+Bandung (Golden Flower, Banana Inn, Serela, Gino Feruci), Amaroossa Hotel, Noor Hotel, Grand Setiabudi Hotel, dll

 INVESTMENT PRICE/PERSON :